Dark Energy Is The Answer To Extraterrestrial Life

 The octopus also has a fairly large brain for its size and has a very complex nervous system.
 It is also one of the most flexible animals on the face of the earth and has the ability to change the color of its skin.
 For an animal to be able to evolve such characteristics in a short time period is extremely fascinating.

-The form of an octopus has been used as an example of what an extraterrestrial life form may look like.
+Many experts believe an octopus-like creature is an example of what extraterrestrial life may look like.